Thanks, Paul Hawkwood, for your beautiful poem. It touches my heart deeply. My heart too yearns for only the light, now.

-New York, USA
+New York, United States

 As I read Paul Hawkwood's deeply-felt poem about his experience of the desert dawn, I remembered that through the ages, the dawn has been worshiped as a goddess, and that the first appearance of light is considered an auspicious time to offer spiritual practices.
 Gurumayi says on the first page of her book

-Sadhana of the Heart: "The dawn awakens the yearning for worship."
-Thank you, Paul, for your poetic expression of this yearning.
+Sadhana of the Heart: “The dawn awakens the yearning for worship.”

-a Siddha Yoga meditation teacher
+a Siddha Yoga Meditation Teacher

 Reading this Reflection, I felt as if I were taking part in a